 3 Tips to Create Better Landing Pages

 When your user enters your sales funnel, we want them to take the next step.
-By changing just 3 elements, you can greatly improve the conversion rate of your landing page.
+Change 3 elements of your landing pages and see amazing results!

 In Marketing, first impressions are everything.
 It doesn’t matter what you’re actually marketing — the fact is, first impressions matter.
 So when it comes to your landing page — the first thing your visitors see — the devil is in the detail.
 Remember, your landing helps ease your user into your sales funnel, so a good landing page is not just essential, it’s crucial!

 Today, we’ll explore how tweaking subtle aspects of your landing page can result in bigger payouts!

 If you’re new to CrakRevenue, it shouldn’t take you long to realize that landing pages are sort of our thing.
 If you’re not new and are a seasoned pro, you should know we make a lotttt of them.

 We’ve even went over some of the basics of them and making your own — like in How to Make a Dedicated Landing Page & Avoid the Crash.

 At CrakRevenue, we design and redesign a considerable number of them to fit the specific needs of your traffic.
 We’ve done our homework and we’re always testing a number of approaches.
 That’s why whenever we add a new lander to our already extensive collection, we already know that they work.
 That they’re doing their job and that they convert (in our abundance of tests).